samyak0210/ViNet/README.md

 ## Quantitative Results

 * ### DHF1K
-The results of our models on SALICON test dataset can be viewed [here](https://mmcheng.net/videosal/) under the name ViNet.
+The results of our models on DHF1K test dataset can be viewed [here](https://mmcheng.net/videosal/) under the name ViNet.
 Comparison with other state-of-the-art saliency detection models
 ![](./extras/DHF1K.png)

 ## Contact